rusl2019/fortran-tutorial/README.md

 ```

 ### On macOS
+You can install gfortran using Homebrew or MacPorts.
 ```sh
 brew install gcc
 ```

 ### On Windows
-Download and install [MinGW-w64](https://www.mingw-w64.org/) or use Windows Subsystem for Linux (WSL) with a Linux distribution.
+You can get native binaries [here](https://www.equation.com/servlet/equation.cmd?fa=fortran) or use Windows Subsystem for Linux (WSL) with a Linux distribution (Recommended).

 ## Writing Your First Fortran Program
 Create a new file called `hello.f90` and add the following code: